$L^p$ Bernstein Inequalities and Inverse Theorems for RBF Approximation on $\mathbb{R}^d$: Introduction

 which measures how close two points in $X$ may be.
-In order to balance the rate of approximation with the stability of the procedure, approximation will typically be restricted to sets $X$ for which $h_X$ is comparable to $q_X$, and sets for which the mesh ratio $\rho_X:= h_X/q_X$ is bounded by a constant will be called quasi-uniform.
+In order to balance the rate of approximation with the stability of the procedure, approximation is restricted to sets $X$ for which $h_X$ is comparable to $q_X$, and sets for which the mesh ratio $\rho_X:= h_X/q_X$ is bounded by a constant will be called quasi-uniform.

-Many of the results in this paper will be proved by working in the Fourier domain, and we shall use the following form of the Fourier transform in $\mathbb{R}^d$.
+Many of the results in this paper will be proved by working in the Fourier domain, and we will use the following form of the Fourier transform in $\mathbb{R}^d$: